aiko-han/aiko-han.github.io/content/page/about/index.en.md

 I mainly manage the [cybozu developer network](https://cybozu.dev/ja/) site and write API documents and articles for developers.
 Before joining cybozu, I was Android Engineer.
 I have been developing mobile apps for 5 years.
-And I am from Nara and currently live near Tokyo.🏠

 ## Interests
 - Technical Writing